 Prof Walker was a Neuro-Oncology Fellow at the prestigious Brigham and Women’s Hospital in Boston, USA and was also appointed a position at Harvard University during this time.
 In the United States he underwent advanced neurosurgical training in the management of brain and pituitary tumours.

-Professor David Walker was honored to receive The WMR Researcher of the Year award at Government House in May 2018.
+Prof David Walker was honored to receive The WMR Researcher of the Year award at Government House in May 2018.
 The award was presented by the Chief Patron of Wesley Medical Research and the Governor of Queensland, His Excellency the Honourable Paul de Jersey AC.
-Professor Walker, received the award for initiating and leading sustained research to understand and treat aggressive forms of brain cancer.
+Prof Walker, received the award for initiating and leading sustained research to understand and treat aggressive forms of brain cancer.

 Prof Walker remains active in research, both at the clinical and basic science level through his links with the Queensland Institute of Medical Research and the Newro Foundation.
 Prof Walker is the Managing Director of the Newro Foundation, a research organisation that conducts research into brain and spine conditions.

 For more information on the research initiatives Prof Walker is conducting, visit the Newro Foundation.